Our translations, however, are not – including the KJV (and I use the KJV most of the time, so don’t think I’m picking on KJV lovers).

 Our study tools are not infallible – the concordances, bible dictionaries and commentaries.
 They were all written by men who may have been really smart, but it is doubtful whether or not they were inspired by the Holy Spirit.

 The perceptions and notes of those who are called the “Church Fathers” are not infallible either.
-Most were heavily influenced by the catholic church, even in the midst of their hatred for it and their commendable zeal for publishing the Word of God.
+Most were heavily influenced by the catholic church, even though their zeal for publishing the Word of God was commendable.

 That same influence permeates the Protestant churches today.